-I’m getting hungry just writing this post.
+I’m getting hungry just writing this article.
 It’s bringing back memories of hunting down the best tapas in Seville.
 Of joining boisterous gatherings of Spaniards crowded around bar tables, sipping a caña on their lunch break.
-Poring over menus filled with authentic Spanish tapas, trying to decide what to eat.
+Poring over menus filled with Spanish tapas, trying to decide what to eat.
 Sampling mouth-watering flavours that meld together perfectly, the result of centuries-old recipes still being prepared in Seville restaurants.

 With only two days in Seville on our Spain road trip through Andalucía, there wasn’t enough time to try every one of the tapas bars in Seville, but we sure did try!
 Luckily, the tapas scene is conducive to bar-hopping, so you can easily visit two or three tapas bars in Seville in a night.